If you want to make it in any creative industry, client communication is the key.

-A tool that allows you to funnel all communication in a single, accessible location – would be a great way to end this struggle.
+A tool that allows you to funnel all communication into a single, accessible location – would be a great way to end this struggle.
 It will save a lot of time and energy you would otherwise spend trying to keep up and organize all the communication.

 Check out our comparison chart for the most used online collaboration tools.